kengreim/PyVatsim/readme.md

-# What is Vatsim Py-API?
+# What is PyVatsim?
-Vatsim Py-API is a Python library to interact with data from Vatsim's live datafeed, currently located at: http://data.vatsim.net/.
+PyVatsim is a Python library to interact with data from Vatsim's live datafeed, currently located at: http://data.vatsim.net/.
 It implements Python objects to access the underlying Vatsim data in a Pythonic way, and also parses certain data into developer friendly formats (e.g., timestamp strings into Python datetime objects).

 Because Vatsim's datafeed is updated every ~15 seconds, Py-API supports configurable caching of data from the datafeed so that each access method does not fetch the datafeed (although a "force update" override exists if needed).